Thenewgrid/Assignment3p2/README.md

 ### Task1

-Make a new virtual server (droplet).
+Make two new virtual servers (droplets):
+- Make the droplets from digital ocean.
+- Give them each the tag web.
+- Follow the configuration below for each droplet.

 #### Step1